Higley High School

 Higley High School is a high school in Gilbert, Arizona, United States.
 It is one of two high schools run by the Higley Unified School District.

+On December 9, 2022, Higley's varsity football team defeated Cactus 41-21 to capture the 5A state championship, their first in school history.

-On May 11, 2018, Higley's Varsity Boys Volleyball team led by Head Coach Andrew Yamashiro defeated American Leadership Academy – Queen Creek 3–2 to capture the 5A State Title.
+On May 11, 2018, Higley's varsity boys volleyball team defeated American Leadership Academy – Queen Creek 3–2 to capture the 5A state title.